 The management of conflicts is important in building long-term relationships with the companies we invest in and with our partnerships.
 Brunel has a robust approach to conflicts of interest, with comprehensive controls operating at all levels within the business to prevent conflicts of interest from adversely affecting the interests of clients, as well as the clients' members and their administering authorities.
-The effective management of potential Conflicts of Interest is a key component of our due diligence on all asset managers and service providers, as well as our ongoing contract management.
-Conflict of interest clauses are included in investment management agreements.
+The effective management of potential conflicts of interest is a key component of our due diligence on all asset managers and service providers, as well as our ongoing contract management.
+Investment managers are required to comply with our Conflict of Interest policy and conflict of interest clauses are included in investment management agreements and with key service providers, for example, where our voting provider perceives a potential conflict when executing votes on our behalf, they alert us to give an opportunity to further review the recommendations before they are instructed.